Communication Disorders and Sciences

 (D) Minimum 2.7 GPA on a 4.0 scale for the previous 45 or 60 semester credit hours.

-(E) The Graduate Record Examination (GRE) is required by the CDS program.
+(E) The Graduate Record Examination (GRE) is optional for admission in the CDS Master of Science program.
 Students should submit scores directly to CSDCAS by selecting the GRE Code 0038 for SIU Carbondale.